Courses Available Online, Virtually and Classroom

 • Unrealistic recommendations

-How to submit your NEBOSH Unit DNI assignment
+How to submit your NEBOSH Unit DN1 assignment

-The unit DNI practical assignment can only be submitted once you have sat unit A/B and C exams for national students, or for International students, AI/BI and CI exams.
+The unit DNI practical assignment can only be submitted once you have sat the full unit syllabus.
 You don’t have to have passed these exams or have your results back to be eligible for submission.

-Unlike the old unit D, there is no need for a student log of information exchange which was previously signed by your course provider.
-You do, however, have to register your intention to submit unit DNI with your course provider well in advance of the submission dates given by NEBOSH.
+As a learner, you have to register your intention to submit unit DN1 with your course provider well in advance of the submission dates given by NEBOSH.
 If you are an Astutis learner, this is typically 8 weeks before the NEBOSH submission date.
-Once you have registered, you will then be able to submit your unit DNI directly to Nebosh.
-Nebosh will confirm registration and email you details of how to submit directly.
+Once you have registered, you will then be able to submit your unit DN1 directly to NEBOSH, who will confirm registration and email you details of how to submit directly.

-The Unit DNI must be typed and formatted as NEBOSH describe within the unit DNI guide.
+The Unit DN1 must be typed and formatted as NEBOSH describe within the unit DN1 guide.

-NEBOSH produce a unit DNI guide for students, which you should download and digest prior to attempting your work.
+NEBOSH produce a unit DN1 guide for students, which you should download and digest prior to attempting your work.
 This is available to download free from the NEBOSH website here.

 Related Blogs